The One You Don’t Have Could Be Wrecking Your Game!

 So now compare that to your golf.
 You can get lessons from a great pro, work out with a trainer, be fitted for the best clubs, practice hard, even learn great mental skills, like a great mental routine.
 But if your personality is low on confidence, or emotional stability, or decisiveness— any one of the 8 champion personality traits—you will not be able to play your best golf!

-How do know if you have a personality weakness for golf?
+How to know if you have a personality weakness for golf?

 First of all, “you do!”
-The question should really be “which one(s) do you have?”
+The question should really be “which one(s) are they?”

 How do we know?
-Because in all the many thousands of players—including over 380 Touring professionals, many of whom have been in the top 30 in the world—that have been tested by GolfPsych, no one has tested to have all 8 of the champion traits in perfect measure, just like no one has and keeps a perfect swing.
+Because in all the many thousands of players—including almost 400 Tour Pros, many of whom have been in the top 30 in the world—that have been tested by GolfPsych, no one has tested to have all 8 of the champion traits in perfect measure, just like no one has and keeps a perfect swing.

 Every player comes to golf with some personality trait that can be better tuned or better managed for better play.
 Including Tiger!

 Ready to see if you can find yours?
-Take a quick look at this 8 Traits Personality Assessment and Report that GolfPsych created for one of these prominent tour players.
+Take a quick look at this 8 Traits Personality Assessment and Report that GolfPsych created for one of these prominent Tour Pros.